 Skinny Chocolate Dipping Sauce

 Chocolate Dipping Sauce that is silky, rich, decadent -- and only 3 WW points for 8 luscious tablespoons?
 This dip was a revelation.
-It’s nearly point-free and yet it feels very indulgent.
-It is bold and deliciously bitter combination.
-Add confectioner's honey to sweeten, as desired, but give it a go on sweet apples like Honeycrisp and you may not need it.
+It feels very indulgent and is a bold and deliciously bitter combination.
+Add confectioner's honey to sweeten, as desired, but give it a go with sweet apples like Honeycrisp and you may not need it.

 One batch lasts about 4 days.
 Great for dipping fruit and as a fudge topping for Halo Ice Cream!
 I have used fancy cocoa powder, but I generally use Hershey’s Special Dark.